 Another risk factor for rollovers comes with long stretches of driving on interstate highways.
 A tire blowout can cause a single vehicle accident.
 The pressure and heat from prolonged driving can make a tire more susceptible to suddenly imploding, causing a driver to lose control over the vehicle.
 The combination of a flat tire and attempting to maintain control over the vehicle makes it more susceptible to rolling over.

 Compensation and Rollover Accidents

 The cause of a rollover accident is very important in helping to determine if you are entitled to compensation for your injuries.
-If the accident was result of another driver’s negligence than they could be held accountable.
-But in some instances it is the design of the vehicle or the quality of the tires which were the underlying cause of the accident.
+If the accident was the result of another driver’s negligence than they could be held accountable.
+But in some instances, it is the design of the vehicle or the quality of the tires which were the underlying cause of the accident.

 If you are not responsible for the accident, you are entitled to be compensated for medical expenses, lost wages, and the cost of repairing your car.
-If you are a surviving family member of a person who lost their life in a rollover accident, you could be eligible to file a wrongful death claim against the negligent party.
+If you are a surviving family member of a person who lost their lives in a rollover accident, you could be eligible to file a wrongful death claim against the negligent party.

 St. Louis Car Crash Attorney